fabiogoma/selinux-nginx-tomcat/README.md

 Instead of setting this boolean ON, let's change the context of the files, there are two ways to do it, the easy way and the easiest way

-The easy way, make sure you are in the correct folder, check the context of one existent file like index.html for example and use the same datails for your files:
+The easy way, make sure you are in the correct folder, check the context of one existent file like index.html for example and use the same datails for your files.
+We need to change the context of files and for that the command **chcon** will be used:
 ```bash
 [root@nginx html]# cd /usr/share/nginx/html
 [root@nginx html]# ls -lZ index.html